-A copy of the form to complete is attached to this and others can be obtained from the School Documents folder on Google Drive or from the school office.
-There is also a copy included in the induction ack received upon arrival.
+A copy of the form to complete is attached to this and others can be obtained from Mrs Shortt or Mrs Jobling in the school office.
 Please ensure you complete all sections as described.

 If you are unable to locate one of the designated safeguarding leads, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.